Borova, Izium Raion, Kharkiv Oblast: History

+Russo-Ukrainian War

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-In March 2022, during the battle of Izium, the settlement was occupied by Russian forces.
+In March 2022, the settlement was occupied by Russian forces.
 On 3 October 2022, Russian forces fled allowing Ukrainian authorities to subsequently regain control of the settlement during the Kharkiv counteroffensive.

+On 26 January 2024, a new law entered into force in Ukraine which abolished the status of urban-type settlement, so that Borova became a rural settlement.

 Economy

 Transportation

-The Central bus-station links villages and cities by the P-78 and P-79 roads.
+The central bus station links villages and cities via the P-78 and P-79 roads.
 Borova is on the P-79 road which connects Krasnohrad via Izium with Kupiansk and further crosses into Russia.
 There are local roads as well.

 Borova railway station is on the railway connecting Izium and Sloviansk with Kupiansk where it has further access to Kharkiv and to Valuyki and Liski in Russia.

+Demographics

+As of the Ukrainian census in 2001, Borova had a population of 6,806 inhabitants.
+The native language composition was as follows: